from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a char * as parameter, pointing to the full data to send in a HTTP POST operation.
-You must make sure that the data is formatted the way you want the server to receive it. libcurl will not convert or encode it for you in any way.
-For example, the web server may assume that this data is url-encoded.
+Pass a char pointer as parameter, pointing to the data buffer to use in an HTTP POST operation or an MQTT subscribe.
+The data must be formatted and encoded the way you want the server to receive it. libcurl does not convert or encode it in any way.
+For example, a web server may assume that this data is URL encoded.

 The data pointed to is NOT copied by the library: as a consequence, it must be preserved by the calling application until the associated transfer finishes.
-This behaviour can be changed (so libcurl does copy the data) by setting the CURLOPT_COPYPOSTFIELDS(3) option.
+This behavior can be changed (so libcurl does copy the data) by instead using the CURLOPT_COPYPOSTFIELDS(3) option.

-This POST is a normal application/x-www-form-urlencoded kind (and libcurl will set that Content-Type by default when this option is used), which is commonly used by HTML forms.
+This POST is a normal application/x-www-form-urlencoded kind (and libcurl sets that Content-Type by default when this option is used), which is commonly used by HTML forms.
 Change Content-Type with CURLOPT_HTTPHEADER(3).

-If CURLOPT_POSTFIELDS(3) is explicitly set to NULL then libcurl will get the POST data from the read callback.
-If you want to send a zero-byte POST set CURLOPT_POSTFIELDS(3) to an empty string, or set CURLOPT_POST(3) to 1 and CURLOPT_POSTFIELDSIZE(3) to 0.
+If CURLOPT_POSTFIELDS(3) is explicitly set to NULL then libcurl gets the POST data from the read callback.
+To send a zero-length (empty) POST, set CURLOPT_POSTFIELDS(3) to an empty string, or set CURLOPT_POST(3) to 1 and CURLOPT_POSTFIELDSIZE(3) to 0.

-Using POST with HTTP 1.1 implies the use of a "Expect: 100-continue" header, and libcurl will add that header automatically if the POST is either known to be larger than 1024 bytes or if the expected size is unknown.
+Using POST with HTTP 1.1 implies the use of a "Expect: 100-continue" header, and libcurl adds that header automatically if the POST is either known to be larger than 1MB or if the expected size is unknown.
 You can disable this header with CURLOPT_HTTPHEADER(3) as usual.

-To make multipart/formdata posts (aka RFC2388-posts), check out the CURLOPT_HTTPPOST(3) option combined with curl_formadd(3).
+To make multipart/formdata posts, check out the CURLOPT_MIMEPOST(3) option combined with curl_mime_init(3).

 DEFAULT